MauroLuzzatto/lyrics-translator/README.md

 ---

-The `LyricsTranslator` downloads lyrics from [genius](https://genius.com/) and uses 🤗[hugging face](https://huggingface.co/) to translate the lyrics into a target language.
+`LyricsTranslator` is a Python module that allows you to download lyrics from the popular music lyrics website [genius](https://genius.com/) and translate them into a target language of your choice.
+The module uses the powerful 🤗[hugging face](https://huggingface.co/) library for translation, which provides state-of-the-art performance in natural language processing tasks.

+With `LyricsTranslator`, you can easily translate the lyrics of your favorite songs into different languages, allowing you to appreciate the beauty and meaning of the lyrics in a language that you're comfortable with.
+This can be particularly helpful if you're learning a new language or if you want to explore the cultural nuances of a different language.

-All languages that are supported by [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT) are available for translation.The full list of list of languages can be found on 🤗[hugging face](https://huggingface.co/models?other=marian).
+The module supports all languages that are available on the [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT) platform, which includes languages from all around the world.
+Whether you're interested in German, Spanish, Chinese, Japanese, or any other language, LyricsTranslator has got you covered.
+The full list of list of languages can be found on 🤗[hugging face](https://huggingface.co/models?other=marian).

+All languages that are supported by [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT) are available for translation.

 - German: `de`
 - Swedish: `sv`